jmcnamara/XlsxWriter/dev/docs/source/working_with_sparklines.rst

                                    'style': 12})

 The style number starts in the top left of the style grid and runs left to right.
 The default style is 1.
-It is possible to override colour elements of the sparklines using the ``_color`` parameters below.
+It is possible to override color elements of the sparklines using the ``_color`` parameters below.